best-practice-and-impact/qa-of-code-guidance/book/managers_guide.md

 Before applying this guidance, you should have a basic awareness of the tools and techniques used to do quality analysis as code - the [introduction to RAP course](https://learninghub.ons.gov.uk/course/view.php?name=intro_to_RAP) outlines these.
 You should also be aware of any specific tools and platforms that are used in your department.

-[The Government Service Standard](https://www.gov.uk/service-manual/service-standard) outlines best practices for creating public services, which includes analysis.
+[The Government Service Standard](https://www.gov.uk/service-manual/service-standard) outlines best practices for creating public services, which include analysis.
 You should use this when designing and managing the development of analysis as code.

 ## Apply quality assurance proportional to risk